An internal server error has occurred.

 GeneRead Sequencing Q Kits

-For preparation of DNA sequencing for next-generation sequencing (NGS) applications using the QIAGEN GeneReader instrument
+For preparation of DNA for next-generation sequencing (NGS) applications using the QIAGEN GeneReader instrument

 Next-generation sequencing (NGS) is a driving force for numerous new and exciting applications, including cancer research, stem cell research, metagenomics, population genetics and medical research.
 The QIAGEN GeneRead Sequencing Q Kits consists of easy-to-use buffers and reagents that only need to be mixed together before loading onto the GeneReader instrument, saving time and preventing handling errors.
 Optimized enzyme and buffer compositions ensure high quality sequencing performance, perfect for research applications that require precise data insight.
 Streamlined GeneRead sequencing protocols enable straightforward automation of sequencing-by-synthesis technology on the GeneReader.